All language resources

 We are increasingly seeing media reports of “women” sex offenders, committing the sorts of violent and sexual crimes that are vanishingly rare for women.
 Usually, these are males who claim womanhood, and whom the police and courts have referred to as “she”.
 Although only a few cases such as Karen White and Katie Dolatowski have been widely reported, these are not isolated incidents.
 We are lobbying IPSO, the UK’s main media watchdog, to correct their Editors’ Code so that people can believe what they read.
 We have also produced a media guide to assist in fair and truthful reporting.

-Sex and gender identity must not be conflated in the ONS Census
+Sex and gender identity must not be conflated in data collection

 Erasing the words woman and mother is not inclusive

 The very words we use to describe ourselves as a sex class are being erased.
 In media reports, in health campaigns, in human rights organisations, we are seeing the replacement of “woman” or “women” with terms like “menstruator“, “uterus-haver” or “people with a vagina“.
 Women tell us that they find this dehumanising, not inclusive.
 Our concern is that it blurs legal issues such as sex discrimination.
 This can only set women’s equality back.
 There is no upside for women in losing the words we need to talk about our bodies, our needs and our rights.